UNITED STATES

 and performing procedures?

-variability of how different physicians treat the same disease
+reduce the variability of how different physicians treat the same

 process